Sermio/VaCar/README.md

 <h1>VaCar</h1>

+<strong>DISCLAIMER: </strong>Due to a Non-Disclosure Agreement (NDA) I have signed, I am unable to display or share the application code, this is a private application which was done to a specific Vet company.
+Thank you for your understanding.
 <h2>Description</h2>
 <p>
-  <strong>VaCar</strong> is a mobile application developed in Flutter aimed at streamlining veterinary operations.
-The app allows veterinarians to manage orders, track appointments, and maintain detailed records of clients and their pets, enhancing efficiency and simplicity.
+  <strong>VaCar</strong> is a mobile application developed in Flutter to streamline veterinary clinic management.
+It enables veterinarians to manage orders, schedule appointments, and maintain detailed records of clients and pets, enhancing efficiency and simplifying operations.
+  <br><br>
+  The application centralizes user creation by an administrator.
+Veterinarians can create, edit, and delete orders, view assignments, and track order status, including the veterinarian's location en route.
+This facilitates seamless communication and reduces wait times.
+  <br><br>
+  VaCar arose from the need to digitize veterinary processes, replacing the inefficient and potentially unsafe phone-based order management for veterinarians in transit.
+The application enables centralized management from mobile devices, report generation, and quick sharing via email or WhatsApp.
 </p>

 <h2>Features</h2>